xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 131072
      - C4AI Command-R(+) is a research release of a 35 and 104 billion parameter highly performant generative model.

-   * - :ref:`chatglm3 <models_llm_chatglm3>`
-     - chat, tools
-     - 8192
-     - ChatGLM3 is the third generation of ChatGLM, still open-source and trained on Chinese and English data.

-   * - :ref:`chatglm3-128k <models_llm_chatglm3-128k>`
-     - chat
-     - 131072
-     - ChatGLM3 is the third generation of ChatGLM, still open-source and trained on Chinese and English data.

-   * - :ref:`chatglm3-32k <models_llm_chatglm3-32k>`
-     - chat
-     - 32768
-     - ChatGLM3 is the third generation of ChatGLM, still open-source and trained on Chinese and English data.

    * - :ref:`code-llama <models_llm_code-llama>`
      - generate
      - 100000